 - you don’t want to take estrogen in conventional pill or capsule (oral) form.

-- you don’t want Premarin or Prempro — conjugated equine estrogens or synthetic progesterone/progestin
+- you don’t want Premarin or Prempro — conjugated equine estrogens or synthetic progesterone/progestin products — in any form.

-therapy with your practitioner, so they allot enough time to answer all your questions — rather than try to squeeze the topic in during a physical.
+Often it is usually best to schedule a special appointment for discussing hormone therapy with your practitioner, so they allot enough time to answer all your questions — rather than try to squeeze the topic in during a physical.

 Getting natural estrogen

 Due to the fact that Premarin is made from horse urine and has been implicated in the increased health risks seen in studies such as the WHI, there are many women looking for alternatives.
 This is making it easier to get bioidentical estrogen.
 Estradiol is bioidentical estrogen that is now readily available in many forms (see table).
 Estradiol is the primary biologically active estrogen that changes in menopause, and it’s the one that usually matters most for estrogen replacement.

 We do suggest you avoid estradiol in the pill forms that must be swallowed.
 We now know that any form of estrogen taken orally, even bioidentical estrogen, can induce the liver to make more blood-clotting factors and can increase the risk of stroke.
 It also drives up a protein that binds up hormones over time, and can disrupt blood sugar and triglycerides as well.
 That means that taking oral estrogen pills of any kind can, over time, affect your body in ways that are problematic.
 This does not include the sublingual (under the tongue) troches (tro’-keez) or “melt” products, which pass directly into the blood stream through the thin membranes of the mouth, bypassing the GI system and liver.